SAKryukov/microtonal-fabric/article/src/article.md

 The green area is used to play part of the tones using the physical computer keyboard (sorry, modeled based on standard US keyboard layout, without any options; anyone who really needs something else is welcome to address me).

 The controls are different.
-First of all, one of the three tone systems and four layout ([12-TET](https://en.wikipedia.org/wiki/Equal_temperament), 12-TET in [Jankó layout](https://en.wikipedia.org/wiki/Jank%C3%B3_keyboard), [19-TET](https://en.wikipedia.org/wiki/19_equal_temperament) and [31-TET](https://en.wikipedia.org/wiki/31_equal_temperament)) can be chosen at any time.
+First of all, one of the three tone systems and four layouts ([12-TET](https://en.wikipedia.org/wiki/Equal_temperament), 12-TET in [Jankó layout](https://en.wikipedia.org/wiki/Jank%C3%B3_keyboard), [19-TET](https://en.wikipedia.org/wiki/19_equal_temperament) and [31-TET](https://en.wikipedia.org/wiki/31_equal_temperament)) can be chosen at any time.

 Other controls enable optional highlighting of chords (played prefixed with Ctrl+) and chosen from the tables [described above](special.chord-tables) and chord note marking using the scale degree notation.

 First surprising thing is that the tone layout looks nearly identical to that of 12-TET.
-This layout is very special: 1) it is very suggestive of harmonic relationship between notes, 2) the layouts for different tone systems are "locally identical".
+This layout is very special: 1) it is very suggestive of harmonic relationship between notes; 2) the layouts for different tone systems are "locally identical".
 The differences become apparent, for example, in the attempt to perform [harmonic modulation](https://en.wikipedia.org/wiki/Modulation_%28music%29), which is very easy though, due to chromatic nature of the keyboard.
 How it works?

 Here is how the layout is structured: